hlandau/acmetool/_doc/SCHEMA.md

     To request a certificate:

-    - Obtain any necessary authorizations, using the authorization information stored for the account to be used in the State Directory to determine which authorizations definitely do not need to be acquired.
+    - Create an order with the necessary identifiers and satisfy the authorizations specified within the newly created order.
+If the order becomes invalid due to a failed authorization, create another order and start again, until an order's authorization requirements are successfully fulfilled or it is determined that no further forward progress can be made regarding one or more authorizations.

-    - Having successfully acquired all necessary authorizations, form an appropriate CSR containing the SANs specified in the "request" section of the applicable target and request a certificate.
-Write the certificate URL to the State Directory.
+    - Having obtained an order with status "ready", form an appropriate CSR containing the SANs specified in the "request" section of the applicable target and finalise the order.
+Write the order URL to the State Directory; there is no need to wait for it to exit the "processing" state.

 - Update the "live" directory as follows: